Stuycs-K/project03-final-09-hahk-liange-yampolskys/DEVLOG.md

 ### 2025-01-08 - Add basic music playing capabilities
 Add a function to play a file using mpg123 using forking and execvp, but prints out "Can't set terminal attributes".

+### 2025-01-09 - Use system instead of execvp to specify redirect
+Switch to system instead of execvp to easily specify redirections, will probably later switch to execvp and redirection.

+### 2025-01-10 - Add setup for communicating between program and mpg123 using pipes
+Use pipes to read from and write to the player for more fine-tuned control.

+### 2025-01-11, 2:36 PM - Split into multiple functions
+Split the program into multiple functions so that they can be easily called from another file.

 ## Keith Hah

 ### 2025-01-02 - Brief description